Rivals clash as Mursi's deputy seeks end to Egypt crisis

 Egypt’s opposition coalition blamed Mursi for the violence and said it was ready for dialogue if the Islamist leader scrapped the decree that gave him wide powers and shielded his decisions from judicial review.

-“We are ready for dialogue if the constitutional decree is canceled ... and the referendum on this constitution is postponed,” he told a news conference.
+“We are ready for dialogue if the constitutional decree is cancelled ... and the referendum on this constitution is postponed,” he told a news conference.

 But liberals, leftists, Christians, ex-Mubarak followers and others opposed to Mursi have yet to generate a mass movement or a grassroots base to challenge the Brotherhood.